typescript-eslint/typescript-eslint/docs/linting/Troubleshooting.md

 If you have some pure JavaScript code that you do not want to apply certain lint rules to, then you can use [ESLint's `overrides` configuration](https://eslint.org/docs/user-guide/configuring#configuration-based-on-glob-patterns) to turn off certain rules, or even change the parser based on glob patterns.

+## Should I run ESLint on transpiled output JavaScript files?

+No.

+Source TypeScript files have all the content of output JavaScript files, plus type annotations.
+There's no benefit to also linting output JavaScript files.

 ## TypeScript should be installed locally

 Make sure that you have installed TypeScript locally i.e. by using `npm install typescript`, not `npm install -g typescript`,